Mon. - Thur.: 8:00am - 10:00pm

 We don’t expect you to have an answer for every question.
-We do expect you to help every customer who has a question – whether that means asking a co-worker or supervisor; looking up information on the library website, WorkFlows, or this LibGuide; or referring the customer to the medical librarian or assistant medical librarian.
+We do expect you to help every customer who has a question – whether that means asking a co-worker or supervisor; looking up information on the library website, Alma, or this LibGuide; or referring the customer to the medical librarian or assistant medical librarian.

 Helping customers is the most important and most visible part of your job at the Medical Library.
 A friendly, service-oriented attitude tells each customer that they have come to the right place to find the resources they need.